eduvpn/documentation/WIREGUARD.md

 (only).

-So, to accommodate PPPoE we'd have to reduce the MTU of WireGuard to 1412, to also accommodate DS-Lite, we'd need to set the MTU to 1380, or 1400?
+So, to accommodate PPPoE we'd have to reduce the MTU of WireGuard to 1412, to also accommodate DS-Lite, we'd need to set the MTU to 1400.
+When PPPoE and DS-Lite are used, the MTU needs to be set to 1392.

 We hope to be able to automate, or accommodate for different MTUs without configuration option, *or* e.g. set the default MTU to 1380 in the future.